gleite22/gleite22/README.md

 ### Hi , i'm Gui! 🕸

  I'm a Computer Science student passionate about building things that solve real problems.
 I love exploring new technologies, writing clean and efficient code, and learning every day.
-When I'm not programming, you’ll probably find me listening to music or discovering new artists.
+I’m especially interested in creating projects that combine music with programming.
+When I'm not coding, you’ll probably find me listening to music, discovering new artists, or playing guitar.

 #